TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

 -1, you take some responsibility for this patch by saying "This one shouldn't be solved until this or that is fixed".
 Some hints on using -1 in reviews:

-*  Think about your vote and always give a sane explanation. "-1 looks ugly" is not enough.
+*  Think about your vote and always give a logical explanation. "-1 looks ugly" is not enough.
 *  If a patch is broken, does not fix the issue, is bogus, architecturally wrong or collides with other goals, a -1 is clearly ok.